arnhazra/lenstack/README.md

 #### Swapstream
 Effortlessly trade ERC-20 tokens with our platform, ensuring seamless transactions within the Ethereum ecosystem.

-#### Vuelock
+#### Hyperedge
-A cloud service for securely storing and accessing secrets.
-Centrally manage keys and use in apps from a single point.
+A fast & robust HTTP database, that uses key-value storage mechanism, designed for optimal performance and security.

 ### What is the cost of using this platform ?